In the modern world, large and even. Poverty is a perennial problem. Billions of people live “on the edge.” Deteriorating access to drinking water

 There are two methods for solving problems:

-It's hard to go beyond when trying to solve a problem analytically, but insight is the best way to do it.
+It is difficult to go beyond the boundaries when trying to solve a problem analytically, but the insight method is perfect for this.

-Scientists have checked Insight solutions are correct more often than analytic solutions both methods and found that the insight method gave more correct answers than analysis.
-Brain scan showed The Origins of Insight in Resting-State Brain Activity: in people who solve problems in this way, the anterior cingulate gyrus is activated.
-This area monitors conflicts between brain regions and allows you to identify opposing strategies.
+Scientists have checked Insight solutions are correct more often than analytical solutions both methods and found that the insight method gave more correct answers than analysis.
+Brain scan showed The Origins of Insight in Resting-State Brain Activity: People who solve problems in this way activate the anterior cingulate cortex.
+This area monitors conflicts between brain regions and identifies opposing strategies.
 With its help, a person can see non-obvious ways to solve a problem and direct attention to them.

-In addition, during epiphanies, people noted more scattered attention.
+In addition, during epiphanies, people noted more distracted attention.
 It allows you to see the whole without focusing on the specific.

-Scattered attention is typical for a person in a relaxed state and high spirits.
-You are not fully focused on the task, but you are not in the clouds either.
-Perhaps that is why most insights come to people in, for example, in the bathroom.
-If you have such an insight, with it will come the confidence that the decision is correct.
-And, judging by the scientific data, he should be trusted.
+Distracted attention is typical for a person in a relaxed state and in high spirits.
+You're not completely focused on the task, but you're not with your head in the clouds either.
+Perhaps this is why most epiphanies come to people in, for example, in the bathroom.
+If you have such an insight, along with it will come the confidence that the decision is the right one.
+And, judging by scientific data, he should be trusted.

-No matter what method of problem solving you use, you do it better than your not-so-distant ancestors.
+No matter what method you use to solve problems, you do it better than your not-so-distant ancestors.

 We are smarter than people who lived 100 years ago

-Since 1930, IQ test scores have been on the rise.
-The Flynn Effect: A Meta-analysis by three points every decade.
-This trend is called the Flynn effect, after the professor who discovered it, James Flynn.
+IQ test scores have been increasing since 1930 The Flynn Effect: A Meta-analysis by three points every decade.
+This trend is called the Flynn effect, named after the professor who discovered it, James Flynn.

 • The quality of life has increased.
-The nutrition of pregnant women and babies has improved, the number of children in the family has decreased.
-Now people are investing in the development and education of their children until they graduate from the university.
+The nutrition of pregnant women and infants has improved, and the number of children in the family has decreased.
+Now people invest in the development and education of their children until they graduate from university.

 • Education has improved.

-• The nature of work has changed.
-Mental labor, as a rule, is valued and paid more than physical labor.
+• The characteristics of work have changed.
+Mental work, as a rule, is valued and paid higher than physical work.

 • The cultural environment has changed.
-In today's world, people get much more incentives for brain development: books, the Internet, a variety of communication, not limited to where they live.
+In the modern world, people receive much more incentives for brain development: books, the Internet, varied communication, not limited by place of residence.

 • People are used to questions from IQ tests.
 Since childhood, we have been able to solve such problems and use abstract thinking, so we do it better.

-We are much more fortunate than our grandparents, but our children will not necessarily be smarter.
-Already now, in developed European countries, an anti-effect has been discovered The negative Flynn Effect: A systematic literature review Flynn: after the 2000s, the growth of intelligence stopped and even began to decline.
+We are much luckier than our grandparents, but our children will not necessarily be smarter.
+An anti-effect has already been discovered in developed European countries The negative Flynn Effect: A systematic literature review Flynn: after the 2000s, the growth of intelligence stopped and even began to decline.

-Scientists suggest that the impact of the environment has reached its peak: there is simply nowhere better.
-People already eat well, have one or two children, and go to school until the age of 16-23.
+Scientists suggest that the impact of the environment has not reached its peak: it simply cannot be better.
+People already eat well, have one or two children and study until they are 16–23 years old.
 They cannot have fewer children or study longer, so it is not surprising that intelligence has stopped growing.

 We lack critical thinking

-People tend to make mistakes and see only one side of the problem.
-One example of this kind of thinking is the availability heuristic, where a person evaluates the frequency and possibility of an event by the ease with which examples come to mind.
+People tend to make mistakes and see only one side of a problem.
+One example of this type of thinking is the availability heuristic, where a person judges the frequency and possibility of an event by the ease with which examples come to mind.

 Using this method, we rely on our memory and do not take into account real statistics.
-For example, a person is afraid to die from a terrorist attack or a tornado, but does not even think about a heart attack or.
-Just because TV shows more high-profile cases.
+For example, a person is afraid of dying from a terrorist attack or a tornado, but does not even think about a heart attack or.
+Simply because high-profile cases are shown more often on TV.

-Anchor effect can be attributed to such errors.
-Judgment under Uncertainty: Heuristics and Biases when people's decisions are influenced by arbitrary data obtained from the environment.
-This effect is well demonstrated by the experiment of psychologist Daniel Kahneman.
-The subjects were asked to spin a wheel of fortune, which randomly dropped the number 10 or 65.
-After that, the participants had to estimate the percentage of African countries in the UN.
-People who saw 10 on the wheel always said a lower number than those who got 65, even though they knew it was completely unrelated.
+Such errors include the anchor effect Judgment under Uncertainty: Heuristics and Biases, when people's decisions are influenced by arbitrary data obtained from the environment.
+This effect is well demonstrated by an experiment by psychologist Daniel Kahneman.
+Subjects were asked to spin a wheel of fortune, on which the number 10 or 65 randomly fell out.
+After this, participants had to estimate the percentage of African countries in the UN.
+People who saw 10 on the wheel always named a lower number than those who saw 65, although they knew that this was completely unrelated.

-The likes follow us everywhere.
-Learning to notice them is very important, especially in today's world, where fake news and myths are pouring in from all sides.
+People like this follow us everywhere.
+Learning to notice them is very important, especially in the modern world, where fake news and myths pour in from all sides.

-To avoid falling victim to illusions, learn to question all information, choose reliable sources, and evaluate your beliefs from time to time, even if they seem to be the only true ones.
+To avoid becoming a victim of illusions, learn to question all information, choose reliable sources and evaluate your beliefs from time to time, even if they seem to be the only true ones.

-Also, for the development of critical thinking it is useful to communicate with a wide range of people.
-Usually we are drawn to those who share our views.
+It is also useful to communicate with a wide range of people to develop critical thinking.
+We are usually drawn to those who share our views.
 But to develop the habit of critical thinking, we need people we know who disagree with us.
-They will throw up a lot of topics for reflection and, perhaps, make us reconsider our beliefs.
+They will give us a lot to think about and perhaps force us to reconsider our beliefs.

 What else to read